The Bottom Line

-The D5000 is one of the best entry-level DSLR cameras I've had the chance to use.
+My Nikon D5000 review shows that it is one of the best entry-level DSLR cameras I've had the chance to use.
 Much of the technology behind the D5000 is based on the Nikon D300, which is a slightly older, much more expensive DSLR camera.
 For that technology to have trickled down to the D5000 already is beneficial for beginning and intermediate photographers.

 - Image quality is excellent

 - D5000 provides great mix of manual control and ease of use for a DSLR

 - LCD can twist and swivel away from the camera

 - Battery life is good for DSLR camera

 - Good collection of printed materials - quick start guide and user guide